Heritage Crafts

 Historic area of significance

 UK.
-There are various mediaeval manuscript production centres: Christ Church in Canterbury, Ramsey Abbey, Bury St Edmunds, Minster-in-Thanet, Durham, St Albans, Rochester, London etc.
+There are various mediaeval manuscript production centres: Christ Church in Canterbury, Winchester, Ramsey Abbey, Bury St Edmunds, Minster-in-Thanet, Durham, St Albans, Rochester, London etc.

 Area practiced currently